harishuthaya/emotichat/README.md

 ## Build With

-Node, Express, Next, React, Python, MongoDB, Socket.IO, Tailwind CSS​
+Node, Express, Next, React, Python, MongoDB, Socket.IO, Tailwind CSS

 ## Coming Soon

-Deployment on AWS and Netlify is currently being worked on and is coming soon!
+Deployment on AWS is currently being worked on and is coming soon!
+In the mean time, preview the frontend at https://emotichat.netlify.app/ !